mynomoto/minimal-jquery-autocomplete-bug/README.md

     - auto reload the html page on changes
     - Clojurescript REPL

 2. Go to [http://localhost:8000][2] in your browser.
-You should see "Hello, Hoplon!".
+You should see "Hoplon!" and a input field.
+Start typing "a" several times slowly on the input field.
+You should see the autocomplete list with several repeated items.
+On the branch hoplon-alpha1 the same doesn't happen.

 3. If you edit and save a file, the task will recompile the code and reload the browser to show the updated version.